Hoshitter1/WhatToEatNow/readme.md

 ## WhatToEatNow has two functions.
 ### 1. Line bot to recommend what to eat now.

-### 2. Webapp for users to save their preferences.
+### 2. RestAPI for users to save their preferences.

 ## Usage
 ### How to start